veger/yafc-ce/README.md

 ## Possible incompatibilities

-For PyHM, please manually mark copper-ore-mining as accessible in Dependency Explorer.
+- For Py Hard Mode, please manually mark copper-ore-mining as accessible in Dependency Explorer.
+- For Seablock, please check [this](https://github.com/ShadowTheAge/yafc/issues/31) issue that has a list of things to enable at first.

-For Seablock and other mods with scripted progression, YAFC might also think that items are inaccessible.
+- For other mods with scripted progression, YAFC might also think that items are inaccessible.
 There is no silver bullet against that, but you can open Dependency Explorer and manually mark a bunch of items or technologies as accessible.
-For Seablock specifically, please check [this](https://github.com/ShadowTheAge/yafc/issues/31) issue that contains a small list of things to enable at first.

 For mod authors: You can detect YAFC by checking the `data.data_crawler` variable during the data stage.
 It will be equal to `yafc a.b.c.d` where `a.b.c.d` is yafc version.
 For instance, `yafc 0.5.4.0`.